shipei-zeng/shipei-zeng.github.io/_pages/research.md

 1. Kevin Fox*; Khanh Hoang; __Shipei Zeng__.
 Value added and productivity decompositions with natural capital. _ESCoE Conference on Economic Measurement 2018, Bank of England_.
 London, the UK, from 2018-5-16 to 2018-5-17
 1. Zhanming Chen; __Shipei Zeng__; Leo Lester; Xiaohua Xia; Linting Zhang.
 How costly is China's oil import?
 Welfare loss estimation of foreign oil dependence 2001–2015. _40th IAEE International Conference_.
 Singapore, from 2017-6-18 to 2017-6-21
 1. __Shipei Zeng__; Zhanming Chen*; Jin Guo.
 Price elasticities of residential natural gas demand in China: Evidence from household-level survey data. *The 19th Annual Conference of Systems Engineering Society of China*.
 Beijing, China, from 2016-10-28 to 2016-10-31
-1. __Shipei Zeng__; Hanwen Wang; Zhanming Chen*; Rong Yu.
+1. __Shipei Zeng__; Hanwen Wang; Zhanming Chen; Rong Yu.
 [Derived from OSMM method: A plain analysis about oil security cost to China’s economy](https://link.springer.com/chapter/10.1007/978-3-662-44085-8_19). _2014 1st International Conference on Industrial Economics and Industrial Security_.
 Beijing, China, from 2014-7-23 to 2014-7-26

 Reports
 ------